What are Unit Linked Insurance Plans (ULIPs) and the charges applicable to them?

 ULIPs offer you the flexibility to choose your premium payment term, Sum Assured## and choice of funds to invest in.
-In addition, the premium break-up and charges under your policy are clearly mentioned in the policy documents and product brochure for greater transparency.
+In addition, the premium break-up and charges under your policy are mentioned in the policy documents and product brochure for greater transparency.

-*Here, a fund is a collection of the money you paid as premiums and is managed by the insurance company to provide you better returns
+*Here, a fund is a collection of the money you paid as premiums and is managed by the insurance company to provide you with better returns

 ##The Sum Assured is a fixed minimum amount that your nominee receives in your absence

 The rest of the premium amount is invested in a fund or a mixture of funds of your choice.
-On this amount, Mortality Charges* and ULIP Administration Charges are then deducted periodically by cancellation of units.
+On this amount, Mortality Charges* and ULIP Administration Charges are then deducted periodically by the cancellation of units.
 Also, the value of ULIP Fund Management Charges# is reduced from NAV** on a daily basis.

 As mentioned above, the fund selected by you invests in either equity, debt or a combination of the two.
-Hence, the Fund Value## is the overall performance of the fund you have invested in.
+Hence, Fund Value## is the overall performance of the fund you have invested in.
 At maturity, you will receive an amount equal to your fund value at the end of your policy term.

 *The cost of providing a Life Cover under the policy is called Mortality Charge

 **Net Asset Value (NAV) is the price at which the units of a fund (equity or debt) are purchased.

 #Fund Management Charge is the fee charged by the insurance company, for managing your fund and providing better returns.